 During his trial Richards compared the Dennehy case to 17th century tragedy in which one crime leads on to other atrocities, he was referring to Slaboszewski’s murder as being the one crime, he said “Shakespeare and Jacobean writers understood how foul one deed beget a sequence of tragic circumstances” whereas Dennehy told one friend after the murders “They shouldn’t have pissed me off.
 They shouldn’t have flirted with me”.

-During her time on remand it was revealed that Dennehy was planning to escape, the plan was discovered in her diary, she intended to kill or seriously injure a prison guard with the aim of cutting off a finger and then using it to fool the biometric system in the prison, once the plot was discovered she was placed in solitary confinement until the trial, in total 2 years (September 2013 – September 2015).
-She said that being in isolation made her tearful and drove her to self-harm again, and made a claim to the High Court saying that her human rights had been violated, while government lawyers argued that she posed as a huge risk to public safety if she was to escape due to the nature of her offences.
-Mr Justice Singh ruled that solitary confinement was in accordance with law and said, “at all material times it has been necessary and proportionate”.
+Dennehy started her time on remand with a bang as within minutes of arriving she threatened fellow serial killer Rose West, in a bid to try and earn respect among the other inmates.
+Things only got more dramatic as an escape plan devised by Dennehy was discovered, reportedly she had intentions of killing or injuring a prison guard to take off a finger so then she could use it to fool the biometric system in the prison, she was sentenced to solitary confinement until her trial, the case in total took 2 years to go to trial (September 2013 – September 2015).
+After this Dennehy made a claim to the High Court that her human rights were being violated by the prolonged time in solitary claiming that the time had made her tearful and drove her to start self-harming again.
+Government lawyers counter argued that Dennehy’s posed a huge risk to public safety should she escape due to the nature of her offences Mr Justice Singh ruled that solitary confinement was in accordance with the law and said, “at all material times it has been necessary and proportionate”.

 The question everyone seems to ask about Joanna Dennehy is why?
 And there is no one answer when it comes to Joanna Dennehy, the main theory is that she simply enjoyed killing because she was as everyone who knew her said a “mad woman”.
 This theory is somewhat true she did enjoy committing her crimes because of her personality disorders, her mental state seemed to be deteriorating for years leading up to the murder through the teen years as a frequent runaway, substance abuse and the stress that comes from being a young mother.
 Being a mother would have been difficult for Dennehy although she may love her children, she had too selfish a personality to consider her children in the way a mother should, seen in the way she would leave her children for weeks with Treanor and then just randomly come back, she couldn’t cope with the responsibility of having to consider someone over herself.
 After the Treanor and the children left her Dennehy lost her one bit of stability, this progressed the deterioration of her mental state as it drove her to start committing minor crimes to fund her addictions, this shows how she would act selfishly due to her anti-social personality as she was stealing to help herself completely with no remorse or regard for the people she was stealing from.
 Once she was arrested and imprisoned for the first time for these crimes she was given access to mental health treatment, but her strong manipulative personality would have thrived in prison, and possibly taught her new ways to manipulate people once released, and that’s exactly what happened when she walked into Kevin Lee’s building.
 The new life she was building for herself saw her as a figure of respect and fear among Lee’s tenants, as well as adoration from Lee to the point she had free accommodation, she would have loved the feeling of control she had in her life at this point and that’s why she stopped taking her medication.
 Stopping her anti-psychotics was the beginning, as they left her system her mental state got more and more unstable leading her to want to behave recklessly and have less control over the intense rage that is seen in borderline personality disorder, she now had a taste for the violence that she craved in her “job” as an “enforcer” for Lee and wanted to escalate to murder for a while and couldn’t control herself leading her to plan to kill Slaboszewski and begin her murder spree.